 - Encouragement of smoking cessation

-- Evidence-supported use of medications such as aspirin with 48 hours of surgery; statin drugs to control cholesterol; and long-term use of beta-blockers (drugs that slow heart rate and lower high blood pressure) and ACE inhibitors (drugs that also control blood pressure)
+- Evidence-supported use of medications such as aspirin within 48 hours of surgery; statin drugs to control cholesterol; and long-term use of beta-blockers (drugs that slow heart rate and lower high blood pressure) and ACE inhibitors (drugs that also control blood pressure)

 For a consultation regarding a heart condition, call: